kikido16/kikido16.github.io/_papers/paper-1.md

 Highlights
 ======
--A tracker pose optimization method is proposed for a robotic measuring system based on photogrammetry tracking.
+1.A tracker pose optimization method is proposed for a robotic measuring system based on photogrammetry tracking.

-*A pose graph optimization method based on spatial distance constraints is introduced to improve the optimization accuracy.
+2.A pose graph optimization method based on spatial distance constraints is introduced to improve the optimization accuracy.

-+A robust coefficient and a damping factor are adopted to simplify the experimental process and stabilize the convergence results.
+3.A robust coefficient and a damping factor are adopted to simplify the experimental process and stabilize the convergence results.

+4.Simulations and experiments on high-speed train surfaces are conducted to verify the method’s effectiveness and to demonstrate the superiority of the proposed method over the two existing methods.